grame-cncm/embaudio/web/docs/lectures/lecture11.md

 ### OSC

 [Open Sound Control (OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control) is a more modern communication standard used in the field of music technology.
-It is based UDP which means that information can be transmitted via Ethernet or Wi-Fi.
+It is based on UDP which means that information can be transmitted via Ethernet or Wi-Fi.
 OSC uses a system of address/values to access the different parameters of a system.
 An OSC message can therefore look like:

 ```
 /synth/freq 440